AstraZeneca steps up push into cancer immunotherapy

 Analysts said the decision to study MEDI4736 in head and neck cancer made sense, given encouraging results with a similar Merck drug for the condition reported in June.

-The commercial promise of MEDI4736 was flagged by AstraZeneca during its recent $118 billion takeover battle with Pfizer (PFE.N), when it argued that the drug - used on its own and in combination with other therapies - could potentially generate annual sales of $6.5 billion (3.85 billion pounds).
+The commercial promise of MEDI4736 was flagged by AstraZeneca during its recent $118 billion takeover battle with Pfizer, when it argued that the drug - used on its own and in combination with other therapies - could potentially generate annual sales of $6.5 billion.

 In recent years, the British drugmaker has become best known for its cholesterol drug Crestor and its ulcer and heartburn pill Nexium.
 But it has a long history in oncology, having broken new ground decades ago in developing tamoxifen and other hormonal therapies.
 It also produced one of the first "targeted" cancer drugs, Iressa.